realKarthikNair/Code-to-md/readme.md

     ./code-to-md.py -idir /home/karthik/Temp/python/new/programs/ -e .py -odir /home/karthik/Temp/python/ -o programs.md

+To choose \<current directory/programs\> as code dir and \<current directory\> as markdown location without any further prompts

+    ./code-to-md.py -d

 > The script also has a CLI-based interface, so you can even skip entering path as shell arguments

 > The default code directory is \<current working directory\>/programs/ and the default output directory is \<current working directory\>/